top of page

 Anxiety

 Anxiety disorders are the most common form of mental illness in the United States and affect 40 million adults each year.
-Research has shown that one in 8 children suffer from an anxiety disorder, and anxiety problems typically begin early in life.
-It's usually hard to pinpoint the exact cause of an anxiety disorder, but it is believed to usually be a combination of several factors that contribute to the formation of significant anxiety symptoms including: genetics, brain chemistry, early life and family of origin experiences and personality.
+Research has shown that one in 8 children suffers from an anxiety disorder, and anxiety problems typically begin early in life.
+It's usually hard to pinpoint the exact cause of an anxiety disorder, but it is believed to usually be a combination of several factors that contribute to the formation of significant anxiety symptoms, including genetics, brain chemistry, early life and family-of-origin experiences, and personality.

 Generalized Anxiety Disorder (GAD)